TerryWarwick/azure-docs/articles/iot-edge/iot-edge-for-linux-on-windows.md

 IoT Edge for Linux on Windows emphasizes interoperability between the Linux and Windows components.

-For samples that demonstrate communication between Windows applications and IoT Edge modules, see [Windows 10 IoT Samples](https://github.com/microsoft/Windows-IoT-Samples).
+For samples that demonstrate communication between Windows applications and IoT Edge modules, see [IoTEdge-EFLOW Samples](https://aka.ms/AzEFLOW-github).

 ## Public preview